-If you are researching the best place sell your graphics cards, you’ve got options
+If you are researching the best place to sell your graphics card, we wrote this guide for you!

-Goal: Understand the Market Value of your GPU
+To Start, Determine the Market Value of your Graphics Card

 Prepare your GPU for sale